LimingXuM3/IDHashGAN_Pytorch/README.md

 # Overview

-A test implementation for the paper "IDHashGAN: Deep Hashing with Generative Adversarial Nets for Incomplete Data Retrieval" (Under reviewing)
+A test implementation for the paper "IDHashGAN: Deep Hashing with Generative Adversarial Nets for Incomplete Data Retrieval" (Accepted by IEEE T-MM)

 # Environment:
   python 3.6